Guides

 SpendRebel Team8 min read

-Any sunscreen with SPF 15 or higher is FSA-eligible — no prescription needed.
-This has been the case since the CARES Act in 2020, but most people still don't know it.
+Yes.
+Any sunscreen with SPF 15 or higher is FSA-eligible without a prescription.
+This has been the case since the CARES Act in March 2020, but most people still don't know it.
 Stock up for summer: a family can easily go through $50-100 worth of sunscreen per year.

 Typical cost: $8-15 per bottle

+Yes, with conditions.
 Percussive therapy devices like Theraguns and Hypervolt guns are FSA-eligible with a Letter of Medical Necessity (LMN) from your doctor.
 If you have chronic back pain, muscle tension, or a diagnosed musculoskeletal condition, your doctor can write an LMN in minutes.
-These devices retail for $200-400, making them an excellent way to use up a remaining balance.
+These devices retail for $200-400, making them a practical way to use up a remaining balance.

 Typical cost: $200-400

-Transcutaneous Electrical Nerve Stimulation (TENS) units are FSA-eligible without a prescription.
+Yes, and no prescription is required.
+Transcutaneous Electrical Nerve Stimulation (TENS) units are FSA-eligible without a prescription or LMN.
 These small devices send low-voltage electrical pulses through electrode pads to relieve pain.
-They're popular for back pain, arthritis, and post-workout soreness.
-Unlike massage guns, no LMN is needed.
+They're commonly used for back pain, arthritis, and post-workout soreness.

 Typical cost: $25-80

-Acupuncture treatments from a licensed practitioner are fully FSA-eligible — no LMN required.
+Yes.
+Acupuncture treatments from a licensed practitioner are fully FSA-eligible without a Letter of Medical Necessity.
 A single session typically runs $75-150, and many people do 4-8 sessions, so this can be a significant FSA expense.
-If you've been curious about acupuncture for pain, stress, or migraines, your FSA makes it essentially discounted by your tax rate.
+Your FSA effectively gives you a discount equal to your marginal tax rate.

 Typical cost: $75-150 per session

+Yes, if they have a prescription.
 If you get a prescription for blue-light-blocking lenses from your eye doctor, they're FSA-eligible.
-Non-prescription blue-light glasses from Amazon?
-Not eligible.
-But if you wear prescription glasses anyway, adding a blue-light coating to your lenses is a qualifying expense that your FSA covers.
+Non-prescription blue-light glasses from Amazon are not eligible.
+But if you wear prescription glasses anyway, adding a blue-light coating to your lenses is a qualifying expense.

 Typical cost: $20-50 add-on to Rx lenses

-Pads, tampons, menstrual cups, period underwear, and other menstrual care products have been FSA-eligible since the CARES Act.
+Yes.
+Pads, tampons, menstrual cups, period underwear, and other menstrual care products have been FSA-eligible since the CARES Act of 2020.
 This is a recurring expense that adds up: the average person spends $150-300 per year on menstrual products.
-Buying a year's supply with FSA money is a smart move before your deadline.
+Buying a year's supply with FSA money is a practical strategy before your deadline.

 Typical cost: $150-300/year

+Yes.
 Electric and manual breast pumps are FSA-eligible, along with storage bags, replacement parts, nursing pads, and breast shields.
-A quality electric pump can cost $150-350, making this one of the best FSA purchases for new or expecting parents.
+A quality electric pump can cost $150-350, making this a high-value FSA purchase for new or expecting parents.

 Typical cost: $150-350 for electric pump

+Yes.
 Acupressure wristbands designed to prevent motion sickness (like Sea-Bands) are FSA-eligible.
-They're inexpensive, but if you or your kids get carsick or seasick, they're a nice little FSA purchase.
+They're inexpensive, but if you or your kids get carsick or seasick, they're a practical FSA purchase.

 Typical cost: $8-15

-Pre-assembled first aid kits are FSA-eligible — as long as the primary contents are medical supplies.
+Yes.
+Pre-assembled first aid kits are FSA-eligible as long as the primary contents are medical supplies.
 This includes kits for your home, car, travel bag, or office.
-Some premium first aid kits run $30-80 and contain everything from bandages and antiseptic to emergency blankets and CPR masks.
+Some comprehensive first aid kits run $30-80 and contain everything from bandages and antiseptic to emergency blankets and CPR masks.

 Typical cost: $15-80